segmentio/segment-docs/src/connections/destinations/catalog/customfit-ai/index.md

 1. From the Segment web app, click **Catalog**.
 2. Search for "CustomFit.ai" in the Catalog, select it, and choose which of your sources to connect the destination to.
-3. Drop in the "Server Key" into your Segment Settings UI which you can find from your [CustomFit.ai dashboard](https://dashboard.customfit.ai/settings/app-settings).
+3. Enter the "Server Key" into your Segment Settings UI which you can find from your [CustomFit.ai dashboard](https://dashboard.customfit.ai/settings/app-settings).

 ## Identify